runezor/Flute/README.md

-will create a new directory: `builds\RV32CIUxCHERI_<CPU>_bluesim` populated with a `Makefile` to compile and link a bluesim simulation for an RV32 CPU with 'I' and 'C' ISA options.
+will create a new directory: `builds\RV32CIUxCHERI_<CPU>_bluesim` populated with a `Makefile` to compile and link a bluesim simulation for an RV32 CPU with 'I', 'C' and 'xCHERI' ISA options.
 You can build and run that simulator as usual:

         $ cd  builds/RV32CIUxCHERI_<CPU>_bluesim
         $ make compile simulator test isa_tests